-- Before you get rid of the mold eliminate any moisture issues at the source or improve the ventilation, ideally both.
+- Before you get rid of the mold, eliminate any moisture issues at the source, or improve the ventilation, ideally both.

-- Be sure your gutters and downspouts are clear and that water is properly draining away from your home’s foundation.
+- Be sure your gutters and downspouts are clear and water is properly draining away from your home’s foundation.

-- Indoors, repair any plumbing leaks and install exhaust fans in bathrooms, the kitchen and laundry room.
+- Indoors, repair any plumbing leaks and install exhaust fans in bathrooms, the kitchen and the laundry room.